-While most of the country was trapped indoors last week due to some of the coldest temperatures in over 20 years, my family took advantage of the pristine snow covered hills and trails and ventured outside.
+While most of the country was trapped indoors last week due to extremely cold temperatures, my family took advantage of the pristine snow covered hills and trails and ventured outside.
 Not only was it great to get out of the house while everyone was else was trapped inside, it was actually quite comfortable thanks to our winter gear.
 So how did we do it?
 The answer is simple: we were covered from the head down in Canada Goose.

 For those of you that have been suffering all winter because you’re not familiar with Canada Goose, let me give you a bit of their back story.
 Starting out in a small warehouse in Canada over 50 years ago, Canada Goose started to gain international awareness when it started using Canadian Down and Coyote Fur to ensure it’s gear could hold up in the most extreme of temperatures.
 And hold up it has, as Canada Goose has been worn by a Guinness World Record holder trekking to the South Pole, a four-time Iditarod Champion, Everest climbers and countless others.

 As the years went on, Canada Goose also began developing more light weight gear for less extreme conditions, which led them to introduce the Thermal Experience Index (or TEI for short).
 The TEI system was designed to ensure that when you purchase from Canada Goose, you’re getting the exact level of warmth you are looking for.
 Because despite how cold it may feel in the winter, we don’t always need gear that caters to South Pole temps.